UNM GPSA Grants & Scholarships

 - New Mexico Research Grant (NMRG): May fund travel, lodging, supplies, and other costs related to field research.
 Projects with a New Mexico state agency, nonprofit or community organization require a letter of recommendation from a representative of the organization, and are eligible for up to $5000 (High Priority).
 Other research projects are eligible for up to $3000 (General Priority).
 Offered during fall semester only.

 - Graduate Scholarship Fund (GSF): In addition to our grants, each summer, fall, and spring semester we offer the Graduate Scholarship Fund (GSF) - a $1,000, need-based scholarship to help graduate students offset the cost of tuition, books, and fees.

-All grants must be applied for online, during an open Grant Cycle in the fall, spring, or summer semester.
-Dates and deadlines for these cycles are posted on the available grants page.
+All grants must be applied online, during an open Grant Cycle during the Fall, Spring, or Summer semester.
+Dates and deadlines for these cycles are posted on the open grants page.
 To apply, please visit the individual grant's page for a list of requirements and application materials.
 All users must create a user account before applying if they have not already done so.
-There will be several application trainings; more information about those is available here.
+There will be several applicant trainings, more information about which can be found here.